Dealing with Workplace Misconduct in 2023

 - Violations of health and safety regulations

-Engaging in activities that pose a serious and imminent risk to the workplace can lead to immediate termination of an employee, given their severe nature.
+Engaging in activities that pose a serious and imminent risk to the workplace can lead to the immediate termination of an employee, given their severe nature.

-Identifying and addressing different forms of workplace misconduct enables employers to guarantee a secure and more productive work environment for all staff.
+Identifying and addressing different forms of misconduct enables employers to guarantee a secure and more productive work environment for all staff.

-Australian Laws and Regulations
+Australian laws and regulations

-In Australia, workplace misconduct is primarily governed by three key pieces of legislation: the Fair Work Act 2009, Sex Discrimination Act 1984 and the Work Health and Safety Act 2011.
+In Australia, workplace misconduct is primarily governed by three key pieces of legislation: the Fair Work Act 2009, the Sex Discrimination Act 1984 and the Work Health and Safety Act 2011.

-Identifying Signs of Misconduct
+Identifying signs of misconduct

 Identifying early signs of misconduct is vital in enabling employers to address issues quickly and ensure a secure work environment.
-Some common behavioural changes that may be observed in employees involved in workplace misconduct include:
+Some common behavioural changes that may be observed in employees involved in misconduct include:

 - Decreased productivity and performance